 When my husband and I were first married, money was tight in our home.
 We both had college degrees, and he had worked a few years at a decent job, however my income was pretty insignificant.
 To get through college I had taken on quite a few student loans, and as a young married couple our finances were just limited.

-So, at twenty years old (I thought he was an old man at the age of twenty-four), we very unconsciously decided to live frugally.
+So, at twenty-one years old (I thought he was an old man at the age of twenty-five), we very unconsciously decided to live frugally.
 Neither of us enjoyed spending beyond our means, so being frugal came pretty naturally to us.
 That didn’t mean however that it didn’t hurt.

 We bought our first house just one year into our marriage with a 10% down payment thanks to some serious savings on our part, but it wasn’t easy!
 My husband and I renovated two homes early in our marriage, and spent many sleepless hours re-painting thirty-year-old particle board cabinets to make them look “cute” with loads of white paint.
 (It took six coats of paint to transform just one set of cabinets!)